 Oh, yeah, real quick.

-Um, I correct me if I'm wrong, but I thought there's a COPE fund, which I have opted out.
+Correct me if I'm wrong, but I thought there's a COPE fund, which I have opted out.

 I thought that was the only money that went to the politicians that you had no control over.

-Listen, that I know that option is available.
+Listen, that option is available.

 You're absolutely right.

-And you know and I know that there's a lot of pressure that is brought to bear on a lot of people in a lot of unions to do exactly what I was talking about.
+And you know and I know that there's a lot of pressure that is brought to bear on a lot of people and a lot of unions to do exactly what I was talking about.

 Am I wrong?